serigneGalo/Checkpoint-6-Git/README.md

-# Checkpoint-6-Git
+# Checkpoint_7_Algo
-For our algo Sentence
+For our algo sum and commun number